observatorium/operator/docs/deploy-operator.md

 #### Dex

-For **testing purposes** you may use [dex](https://github.com/dexidp/dex) which is an identity service for observatorium API as described below.
+For **testing purposes** you may use [dex](https://github.com/dexidp/dex) as an OIDC identity provider for the Observatorium API as described below.

 ```shell
 kubectl create namespace dex